Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: Numerical experiments

-The present method was compared to an existing method in FS3D based on polyhedron decomposition for the volume computation and an accelerated bisection for the root-finding; cf.~\refapp{decomposition_approach} and \citet{Potyka_2018} (in Germen) for details.
-In a nutshell, the approach works as follows: \begin{enumerate} \item Rotate coordinate system such that $\iprod{\plicnormal}{\ve_1}\geq\iprod{\plicnormal}{\ve_2}\geq\iprod{\plicnormal}{\ve_3}$. \item Exploit congruency, i.e.\ $\set{\refvof,\plicnormal}\equiv\set{1-\refvof,-\plicnormal}$ for $\refvof<\frac{1}{2}$ \item For a cube, the volume function can be explicitly inverted using the formulae from \refapp{cube_explicit_volume_inverse}, implying that the tentative positioning (blue boxes in \reffig{flowchart_decomposition}) is carried out directly. \item The primary position $\primarysigndistref$ is found with the explicit method from \refapp{cube_explicit_volume_inverse}. \item The secondary position $\secondarysigndistref$ is found iteratively inside the remaining polyhedron with an accelerated bisection which makes use of the two-phase positioning of an extended volume fraction inside the original polyhedron $\polyhedron*$ and an error calculation of the position $\secondarysigndist$ inside the remaining polyhedron $\cutpolyhedron$, cf.~\refapp{decomposition_approach}.
-The error constitutes a lower limit for the change required for the iteration limits, thus it can utilized to accelerate the bisection root-finding. \item The computation of the truncated volume $\polyvof_2\fof{\secondarysigndist;\cutpolyhedron}$ relies on tetrahedral decomposition of convex polyhedra. \end{enumerate} Both the volume computation and the intersection of a polyhedron with a plane require establishing the connectivity, corresponding to multiple computationally expensive comparing and sorting operations.
-While this algorithm may be feasible for the cuboid meshes the algorithm was designed for, the feasibility quickly degrades for non-convex meshes.
+The present method is compared to an existing method in the multi-phase flow solver FS3D based on polyhedron decomposition for the volume computation and an accelerated bisection for the root-finding; cf.~\refapp{decomposition_approach} and \citet{Potyka_2018} (in German) for details.
+In a nutshell, the approach can be summarized as follows: \begin{enumerate} \item Rotate the coordinate system such that $\iprod{\plicnormal}{\ve_1}\geq\iprod{\plicnormal}{\ve_2}\geq\iprod{\plicnormal}{\ve_3}$. \item Exploit congruency, i.e., $\set{\refvof,\plicnormal}\equiv\set{1-\refvof,-\plicnormal}$ for $\refvof<\frac{1}{2}$ \item The volume function can be explicitly inverted using the formulae from \refapp{cube_explicit_volume_inverse} for a cuboid cell.
+This implies that the tentative positioning of the primary plane in all cases and of the secondary plane in the (anti-)parallel degenerate cases (blue boxes in \reffig{flowchart_decomposition}) is carried out directly with the explicit inversion.
+The primary position $\primarysigndistref$ is found with this explicit method described in detail in \refapp{cube_explicit_volume_inverse}. \item The secondary position $\secondarysigndistref$ is found iteratively inside the residual polyhedron with an accelerated bisection which makes use of the two-phase positioning of an extended volume fraction inside the original polyhedron $\polyhedron*$ and an error calculation of the position $\secondarysigndist$ inside the remaining polyhedron $\cutpolyhedron$, cf.~\refapp{decomposition_approach}.
+The volume error constitutes a lower limit for the change required for the iteration limits in the following iteration.
+Thus, utilizing this lower bound to update the iteration boundaries accelerates the bisection root-finding. \item The computation of the truncated volume $\polyvof_2\fof{\secondarysigndist;\cutpolyhedron}$ relies on tetrahedral decomposition of convex polyhedra. \end{enumerate} Both the volume computation and the intersection of a polyhedron with a plane require establishing the full connectivity (i.e., vertex to edge, edge to face, face to cut polyhedron), corresponding to multiple computationally expensive comparing and sorting operations required in the accelerated bisection approach, but not in our new algorithm.
+While the algorithm, we compare the new method to, may be feasible for the cuboid meshes the algorithm was designed for, the feasibility quickly degrades for non-convex meshes.